GRose01/wdi-project-2/Readme.md

 ## Key Learnings

 This was a great chance to develop pair coding skills, and making sure we communicated sufficiently throughout to prevent conflicts within our work, this meant working with Git successfully through this as well.
 I also learned a lot about using public APIs and the benefit and restraints that come with them.
-I was please with the outcome, given the time restraint and novelty of the process we were working with.
+I was pleased with the outcome, given the time restraint and novelty of the process we were working with.